Chris Lee (priest): Online fame

 His response to the College Scholastic Ability Test, where he prayed for the students, made him famous online; he was seen as an open-minded and non-judgemental Christian voice on the channel.
 This led to the "British Priest Reacts" series on Korean Englishman's second channel, Jolly, on which he regularly featured.
 In 2018, he visited South Korea with his wife, Jenny, on a series hosted by Korean Englishman.
 In 2019, he and his twin brother Charles, a commando in the British Army, went to South Korea in the "Twins" series on Korean Englishman.

-Following his online popularity, he decided to posts images of his home life, as well as 60-second sermons and theological commentary on his Instagram.
+Following his online popularity, he decided to start posting images of his home life, as well as 60-second sermons and theological commentary on his Instagram.
 In 2020, he compiled some of these sermons into a book, The OMG Effect: 60-Second Sermons to Live a Fuller Life.

 He has called for the church to do more to reach younger people through social media.